 There are multiple ways to move packages to other servers.
 The two suggested methods are:

 Exporting packages by using SQL Server Management Studio.
-For more information, see How to: Export a Package Using Integration Services Service.
+For more information, see How to: Import or Export a Package by Using SQL Server Management Studio.

-Deploying packages by building a deployment utility for the project that contains the packages you want to deploy, and then running the Package Installation Wizard to install the packages to the file system or to an instance of SQL Server 2005.
-For more information, see Deploying Integration Services Packages.
+Deploying packages by building a deployment utility for the project that contains the packages you want to deploy, and then running the Package Installation Wizard to install the packages to the file system or to an instance of SQL Server.
+For more information, see Package Deployment (Integration Services).

 You must repeat the deployment to each remote server you want to use.

 After the child packages have been deployed to the various servers, create a SQL Server Agent job on each server that contains a child package.
 The SQL Server Agent job contains a step that runs the child package when the job agent is called.
 The SQL Server Agent jobs are not scheduled jobs; they run the child packages only when they are called by the parent package.
 Notification of success or failure of the job back to the parent package reflects the success or failure of the SQL Server Agent job and whether it was called successfully, not the success or failure of the child package or whether it was executed.

 For more information about how to create a SQL Server Job Agent for each package on each remote server, see How to: Run a Package.

 You can test the SQL Server Agent jobs and their child packages by using one of the following methods: